Sailaja5125/Ai-agent/README.md

 ## More features that have to disscussed before adding

-## user creation finished
+## user creation finished ✅
-## email bot finished to send emails to one or two users
+## email bot finished to send emails to one or two users ✅
-## for more than one user
+## for more than one user ✅
+## Email API (mail trap sandbox.io) setup completed ✅
+## Build Home Page
+## Build Create Account Page
+## Build OAuth using client and other third party applications
+## Build Require chatbot page
+## build Voice integeration also to it
+## similarly build messaging service -another api
+## ads service -another api
+## analytics Service -another api
+## any other Service